Traffic rules and mobility in Portugal

 For Via Verde customers, there are reserved lanes without barriers, where vehicles can pass freely, and the electronic device is recognised by the overhead system.

-You can plan your road journey in Portugal by choosing the route and simulating the amount of tolls you will have to pay through the toll calculator on the Portugal Tolls site.
+You can plan your road journey in Portugal by choosing the route and simulating the amount of tolls you will have to pay through the map of motorways in Portugal on the Infraestruturas de Portugal website.

 Find out the class of your vehicle for toll purposes: